 Proudly Australian Made Since 1946

 With Free Insured Shipping Australia Wide, we at Port Mac Guitars can't recommend the new Maton M-808 enough!
-Have a look at our Studio Quality photo's of YOUR Guitar now!
+Have a look at our Studio Quality photo's of YOUR new Guitar now!

 The Maton M-Series features Sapele tops, backs and sides.
 Sapele is an African tonewood (sometimes known as African Mahogany)which has become popular as a substitute for the now endangered Honduran Mahogany.
 The two woods are nearly identical tonally and aesthetically.
 The neck is Fijian Mahogany and the bridge and fingerboard are Indian Rosewood.

 These guitars are inspired by the classic roots music of bygone days and their sound evokes images of old time country singers and bluesmen riding the rods on their way to their next engagement.
 The M series are dressed appropriately too.
 Simple pinstripe rosette and inner bindings combine with a black outer binding to produce an understated classy finish.
 No frills but elegant, just like the music that inspired them.
 A bone nut and saddle provide the finishing touches for a brilliant vintage tone.

 Under the hood the M series share the recent developments of Maton’s acoustic range.
 Scalloped bracing and careful thicknessing have resulted in a guitar with a rich, full tone, very Maton but with plenty of that brightness and compression associated with the best all Mahogany guitars.